-NOTE.-Each column in each panel reports the results of a separate regression of the dependent variable (indicated by the column) on an indicator for being a referred worker in the monitoring treatment and an indicator for being a nonreferred worker.
+Note.-Each column in each panel reports the results of a separate regression of the dependent variable (indicated by the column) on an indicator for being a referred worker in the monitoring treatment and an indicator for being a nonreferred worker.
 As in table 1, panel A includes no controls, panel B includes the first-order controls for worker characteristics listed in fn.
 16, and panel C includes first- and second-order controls.
 Regressions in panels A, B, and C include observations on all 6 days of work.
-Regressions in panel D are limited to observations on workers' last day of work and include first- and second-order controls for the worker's performance controls; each of cols.
-1-3 includes controls for the work.
+Regressions in panel D are limited to observations on workers' last day of work and include first- and second-order controls as well as daily performance controls; each of cols.
+1-3 includes controls for the worker's performance as measured by the dependent variable on each of the first 5 days of work.
 Column 4 includes controls for each of the three performance measures on each of the 6 days.
 Observations in cols.
 1-3 are worker-days; observations in col. 4 are workers.
 Standard errors are clustered at the worker level when observations are worker-days, and Huber-White standard errors are presented when observations are workers.

-the submission gap between referred and nonreferred workers grew with time. $^{\rm ^{18}}$
+the submission gap between referred and nonreferred workers grew with time.
+18